-Just like America supported the rise of Bin Laden back in the eighties because his rogue nature had an anti Soviet flavor, the USA is now supporting Prince Bandar because of his anti-Iranian flavor.
+Just like America supported the rise of Bin Laden back in the eighties because his rogue nature had an anti Soviet flavour, the USA is now supporting Prince Bandar because of his anti-Iranian flavour.

 Bandar is in essence a Sunni fundamentalist from the Wahhabi sub-sect.
 His sworn enemies are the Shiites for no reason other than sectarian prejudice.

 He is terrified by the regional rise of Iran (Shiite state).
 Many moderates share those views, but Bandar is prepared to go to extremes in fighting the Iranian rise.
 He found a good ally in Saad Hariri of Lebanon.
 Saad Hariri accuses Syria of killing his father Rafik Hariri and is a sworn enemy of the Shiite Lebanese Hezbollah.